Neurovasculature of the leg and knee

-The neurovasculature of the knee and leg can be organized around three main structures found in this region:
+The neurovasculature of the knee and leg can be organized around three main structures:

 - The popliteal artery is the major contributor to arterial supply of this region giving off several branches to the leg (e.g. anterior tibial artery, posterior tibial artery, sural arteries) and genicular arteries around the region of the knee joint.

 - The popliteal vein drains this region as far as up as the adductor canal.
 It receives the anterior and posterior tibial veins and other vessels such as the small saphenous vein that carries blood from the lateral surface of the leg.
 The great saphenous vein drains the medial surface of the leg.